Optalysys-Ltd/logreg/README.md

 The model is trained on a [dataset](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud/data)[^1][^2] of legitimate and fraudulent credit card transactions made by European cardholders in 2013.

 Our model was able to achieve ~95% accuracy in fraud detection under FHE with a negligible drop from conventional plaintext accuracy arising from quantisation.
-Each inference took ~0.4 seconds on our FPGA accelerator.
-To bring this capability to a level that can work with live processing, we expect that this task would need to be executed in below 100 milliseconds, a metric that will be achieved with our continued development of our FPGA accelerators.
-This demonstrates a real-world use case which is ready to be used now, but also demonstrates the possibility of larger ML models in the future such as NNs which are constructed from logistic regression nodes.

 [^1]:Contains information from the "Credit Card Fraud Detection" database, which is made available here under the [Open Database License](https://opendatacommons.org/licenses/odbl/1-0/) (ODbL).
 [^2]: This is not included in the repository and requires downloading as described in the setup section.